LollipopHQ/sbpf-on-polkavm/README.md

     )?;
 ```

-Proceed to instantiate the virtual machine and initiate program execution:​
+Proceed to instantiate the virtual machine and execute the program:​
 ```Rust
 create_vm!(vm, executable, regions, accounts_metadata, invoke_context);
 ...